 - Appropriate access to clients

-- Those applying for the HEE pathway will be working with people with a diagnosis of EUPD
+- Those applying for the NHSE pathway will be working with people who meet criteria for a diagnosis of EUPD

 - Personal therapy experience

 - Work experience in a mental health setting.
 Where the trainee has no such experience, they may be required to undertake a suitable placement

 Click here to read more about our entry criteria for CAT Practitioner trainings.
 This includes information for candidates who may not strictly meet the entry criteria but are interested to explore CAT training.